 No mastermind group will function for long if people are not willing to make a sustained commitment to the group.
 Commitment comes in two forms: commitment to showing up for every meeting without excuse, and commitment to participating fully in the mastermind group process.
 That means they have to prepare for meetings and not “wing it” when they arrive, and it means they must follow up on their planned actions and get things done.

 It’s not always possible to screen members about the skills and knowledge they bring to the group.
-In an ideal group, however, members come from different backgrounds and have special talents they share with the group.
+In an ideal group, members come from different backgrounds and have special talents and strengths they share with the group.
 For instance, I once belonged to a mastermind group focused on internet marketing.
-One member was a social media expert, one was a branding expert, one is a copywriting expert, etc. In this way, you can tap into the wisdom of the people who study a topic and use it daily, and get the added benefit of hearing from everyone about how they personally approach a problem or topic.
+One member was a social media expert, one was a branding expert, one was a copywriting expert, etc. In this way, you can tap into the wisdom of the people who study a topic and use it daily, and get the added benefit of hearing from everyone about how they approach a problem or topic.
 The experts bring granular detail and the rest of the group brings experience, ideas and intelligent questions.

 I would not be as successful today if it weren’t for the mastermind groups that I have been a part of.
 They’re extraordinarily powerful, and the members find incredible support and encouragement, as well as creative and exciting ideas and solutions.